 Katie Bomba '11, won a 2011 Prenatal SIG Award from the NSGC.
 The grant money funded her project “Barriers Toward Perinatal Autopsies,” which she presented as a poster at the 2011 NSGC Education Conference in San Diego.

 Colleen Clarke '11, was honored with the inaugural Cook Family Endowed Scholarship Award in 2010.
 The scholarship is awarded annually to an Arcadia undergraduate entering a health-related graduate program at Arcadia, and was established by the Cook Family in 2008.

 Marissa Clark '12, received a 2012 Prenatal SIG (Special Interest Group) Award from the National Society of Genetic Counselors funding her research proposal, “Non-invasive Prenatal Diagnosis: Views of Genetic Counselors.”
-Marissa has been invited to make a short presentation at the 2012 NSGC Education Conference in Boston.
+Marissa was invited to make a short presentation at the 2012 NSGC Education Conference in Boston.